allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ### 3. Attaching global event listeners too early

-Global event listeners (e.g. on global `window` / `document` object or `body` element) should be attached only if it is necessary.
+Global event listeners (e.g. on the global `window` / `document` object or `body` element) should be attached only if necessary.
 Due to the event propagation in JavaScript, such listeners can be fired on any user interaction with the page.
-In many cases such listeners are not necessary or are enabled too early, e.g. as soon as the page loads.
+In many cases such listeners are unnecessary or are enabled too early, e.g. as soon as the page loads.

 An example of this behavior can be a modal element and the global event listener responsible for closing the modal when users interact with the overlay outside its boundaries.
 Such listeners should be registered just after opening the modal and removed